sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 * Something must manage that = cluster master process.

 Note: Deploy is a bit like a deliberately induced error across all your workers.
+Except that you need to start new workers from a different codebase.

 ## Zero downtime deployment.

-* When master starts, point a symlink to worker code.
+* When master starts, give it a symlink to worker code.

 * After deploy new code, update symlink.